Ministries

 Hardy serves as the campus minister for Reformed University Fellowship (RUF) to the University of Central Florida (UCF).
 RUF is the campus ministry of the Presbyterian Church in America and, to date, is on over 175 campuses across the globe.
 RUF seeks to reach students with the hope of the gospel and equip them to serve Christ’s kingdom during a season in their lives when they are asking deep questions and experiencing significant personal growth.
 The success of this mission is not so much measured in the present but by seeing students become lifelong lovers of the triune God who are committed members in his church and equipped for a lifetime of kingdom service.

-Hardy and his wife, Bri, have one daughter, Elena, and they began their service to the students of UCF in June 2020.
+Hardy and his wife, Bri, have a daughter, Elena, and a son, Wells.
+They began their service to the students of UCF in June 2020.
 If you would like to read more about their ministry, visit the RUF at UCF website at ruf.org/ucf.

 Lyon, France